-Superficially the premise of the 1973 film and the 2016 series is very similar: two rich friends enter the park and by some unlucky turn of events the hosts turn hostile and are derailed from their pre-programmed narratives.
-But what differentiates the two versions in the main is their theoretical dimensions.
-The reasoning behind the robots malfunction within the older version falls in line with the archetypal computer ‘virus stage’ developing into a higher state of machine intelligence, coupled with the age-old ‘they’ve been designed by other computers, we don’t know exactly how they work’ etc. etc. (that’s an actual quote from the film).
-Moreover, the moral dimension is pretty somber: the movement into a state of higher intelligence prompts only one overarching emotive response which is, of course, bloodthirsty revenge.
-The Shelleyan killing of one’s creator thus becomes their sole interest, and there is no sign of any form of higher consciousness or awareness beyond this murderous vendetta, though some of the bots take this even further by “refusing the guests seduction techniques” (god forbid).
+The original Westworld was a film written and directed by theme park obsessive Michael Crichton in 1973 (Jurassic Park is his best-known work – originally a novel which was then adapted by Spielberg), which was later adapted by Jonathan Nolan and Lisa Joy for HBO.
+The park offers consumers the ultimate immersive experience for the competitive rate of just $40,000 per day and once inside you are free to live out your wildest wild west fantasies as an infamous outlaw, a heroic gunslinger, or a cunning sheriff.
+To enter Westworld is to enter a world of performativity.
+You design your role/alter-ego and the robotic ‘hosts’ which inhabit the world adjust their performance/programming around your own.
+In the 1973 film, Westworld is one of 3 virtual worlds along with RomanWorld and MedievalWorld which falls into the DELOS universe.
+Superficially the premise of the 1973 film and the 2016 series is similar: two rich friends enter the park and by some unlucky turn of events the hosts turn hostile and are derailed from their pre-programmed narratives.
+But what differentiates the two versions in the main is their philosophic dimensions.
+The reasoning behind the robots malfunction within the older version falls in with the archetypal computer ‘virus stage’ developing into a higher state of machine intelligence, coupled with the age-old ‘they’ve been designed by other computers, we don’t know exactly how they work’ etc. etc. (that’s an actual quote from the film).
+Moreover, the moral dimension is pretty somber: the movement into a state of higher intelligence prompts only one overarching emotive response: bloodthirsty revenge.
+The Shelleyan killing of one’s creator becomes their sole interest, and there is no sign of any form of higher consciousness or awareness beyond murderous vendetta.

 NB: featured image is by Marko Manev.